koustubh1317/penguinspecies/README.md

-# penguinspecies
+# Predicting Penguins species
-ML project:- supervised learning
+#ML project:- supervised learning

 Penguin dataset where we want to predict the species of penguins based on certain feature using appropriate model.

 About penguin dataset